FAQ & Troubleshooting

 1. Unplug the opener, wait a couple seconds, then reconnect to power.
 If the courtesy light flashes 5x, the limit/force program has been lost--follow the reprogamming steps (see operator beeps 5x).
 If the courtesy light flashes 3x, the limits are confirmed and stored.

 2. If the operator does not move when commanded, a relay may be stuck.
 Gently tap on the operator cover over the control board (where the buttons are) with the handle of a screwdriver.
-The vibration from the tapping should free a stuck relay.
-If this does not solve the issue a replacement circuit board may be needed.
-Call a local installing dealer or Guardian Tech Service.
+The vibration from the tapping should free a relay if it's stuck due to overload and high current.
+If this works, the door opener will operate again.
+However, a logic board replacement is recommended.
+Most often the cause of a stuck relay is a high current draw due high loads.
+Check the door installation for source of the overload.

 5 beeps indicates that the limit and force program is not currently stored in the operator memory.
 Reprogram the limits and forces by following the programming steps in the manual.
 If the manual cannot be found, a manual or quick-start guide can be found on the product page and downloaded.